scienceimpact/bibliometric/setup_instructions.rst

 * Sample queries are provided in sample_queries.txt
 * Options in main.py are as descibed.

-*in case of any error while running the code, recreate mongo db and neo4j db before running the code again*
+*In case of any error while running the code, recreate mongo db and neo4j db before running the code again*

+*The code actually takes time to execute as it is making constant hits to various servers.*
+*The time to fetch 250 authors is approximately 30 minutes.*